[Last updated on 4 June 2021]

 5. What could be the role of IMO in the event of a spill?

 IMO is able to provide technical support and advice to governments faced with a significant oil spill, if the Organization receives a formal request for assistance.
-Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres; and dispensing technical assistance through deployment of experts where possible.
+Such support may range from providing technical advice and assistance to relevant authorities and regional coordination centres; to dispensing technical assistance through the deployment of experts, based on a request for assistance from a government.

-IMO would remain ready to backstop PERSGA’s efforts by providing practical support and assistance.
-PERSGA, through its Emergency Mutual Aid Centre in the Red Sea and Gulf of Aden (EMARSGA), is expected to play a key coordination role and facilitate the response efforts, including the management of international offers of assistance and the deployment of specialized equipment in the region, in line with the 1982 Protocol Concerning the Regional Cooperation in Combating Pollution by Oil and other Harmful Substances in Cases of Emergency.
+PERSGA, through its Emergency Mutual Aid Centre in the Red Sea and Gulf of Aden (EMARSGA), is expected to play a key coordination role and facilitate the response efforts regionally, including the management of international offers of assistance and the deployment of specialized equipment in the region, in line with their mandate as set out in the 1982 Protocol Concerning the Regional Cooperation in Combating Pollution by Oil and other Harmful Substances in Cases of Emergency.
+IMO, together with other UN partners remains ready to backstop PERSGA's efforts by providing practical support and assistance and to facilitate international assistance from outside the region, as needed in the event of a spill.

 6. What are the current challenges in preparing for and responding to an oil spill in Yemen?